Table of Contents

 Anesthetic drugs have to be used wisely in situations with increased intracranial pressure to ensure adequate cerebral perfusion with decreased intracranial tension.

-Cardiac diseases constitute common emergencies and have to be managed as per the ACLS guidelines.
+Cardiac disease constitutes common emergencies and have to be managed as per the ACLS guidelines.

 Doctor induced errors are common, but mostly trivial and inconsequential if managed at the right time.
 Expert emergent, conscious, careful management to avoid patient harm should be the goal.